 - Aleppo Pepper: For those seeking a touch of heat, Aleppo pepper brings a mild spiciness that harmonizes with the other flavors without overpowering.

 - Lemon Juice and Red Wine Vinegar: Combining lemon juice and red wine vinegar creates a two-tiered burst of acidity.
-The lemon juice adds a citrusy brightness, while the red wine vinegar contributes a nuanced tanginess.
+The

-Types of white beans
+Types of White Beans

-How to cook Dry beans
+How to Cook Dry beans

 In a large bowl, sift through the beans, removing any debris.
 Soak the beans; plan, as this step requires at least 8 hours or overnight.
 Cover them with cold water and soak them.

 After soaking, drain and rinse the beans.
 Transfer them to a large pot, covering with 2 inches of water.
 Now, it’s time to cook!
-Bring the water to a boil, skim off any foam, then reduce heat and simmer until tender, approximately 2 hours.
+Bring the water to a boil, skim off any foam, then reduce heat and simmer until tender, approximately two hours.

 Each cup of dry beans expands to approximately three cups when cooked.
 Store unused portions in the fridge for 3-4 days to preserve the goodness.
 For larger batches, freeze for an extended shelf life,